mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.1/deployment/tutorials/deploy-to-multiple-production-clusters/index.md

 ---
 layout: layout.pug
+title: Deploy an application to multiple production clusters
 navigationTitle: Deploy an application to multiple production clusters
-title: Deploy an application to multiple production clusters
-menuWeight: 20
 beta: false
+category: K-Sphere
+menuWeight: 105
 excerpt: This tutorial describes how to deploy an application to multiple production clusters.
 ---